raygard/wak/README.md

 - `make install` will copy `wak` to `/usr/local/bin` by default.
 (May need `sudo make install`)
 - `make help` will display all (?) make options.
 - You may set `DESTDIR=` and/or `prefix=` as `make` args.
-- A dummy `configure` script is included.
-I hope to include a functional one later.
+- An improved `configure` script is included.
+You may use options `CC=`, `CFLAGS=`, `--prefix=` to control compilation and installation.
+This is a minimal hand-written script; it does not probe for dependencies.

 With `msys2` installed under Windows, `make win` will build a `wak.exe` for Windows.

 These files compile on my machine with `gcc 13.2.0` and `clang 19.1.0`.
 The build defaults to using gcc.

-You can also just compile the `monosrc/mono.c` version in Linux:
+You can also just compile the `onefile/wak.c` version in Linux:
 ```
-gcc -Os -funsigned-char -std=c99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic  -D_POSIX_C_SOURCE=200809L  mono.c -static -s -o wak -lm
+gcc -Os -funsigned-char -std=c99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic  -D_POSIX_C_SOURCE=200809L  wak.c -static -s -o wak -lm
 ```
 or
 ```
-gcc -Os -funsigned-char -std=gnu99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic  mono.c -static -s -o wak -lm
+gcc -Os -funsigned-char -std=gnu99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic  wak.c -static -s -o wak -lm
 ```
 or, if you have `musl` installed, you can get much smaller binaries with:
 ```
-musl-gcc -Os -funsigned-char -std=c99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic -D_POSIX_C_SOURCE=200809L mono.c -static -s -o wak
+musl-gcc -Os -funsigned-char -std=c99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic -D_POSIX_C_SOURCE=200809L wak.c -static -s -o wak
 ```
 or
 ```
-musl-gcc -Os -funsigned-char -std=gnu99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic mono.c -static -s -o wak
+musl-gcc -Os -funsigned-char -std=gnu99 -Wall -Wextra -W -Wpointer-arith -Wstrict-prototypes -pedantic wak.c -static -s -o wak
 ```

 Also, you can compile this with TCC (Tiny C Compiler, aka tcc) or run it as a script!
-Install the version maintained at https://repo.or.cz/w/tinycc.git, or the unofficial mirror which is at https://github.com/TinyCC/tinycc, and put this line at the top of the `mono.c` file:
+Install the version maintained at https://repo.or.cz/w/tinycc.git, or the unofficial mirror which is at https://github.com/TinyCC/tinycc, and put this line at the top of the `wak.c` file:
 ```
 #!/usr/local/bin/tcc -run -funsigned-char
 ```